greg-raven/Uncommon-Sense/_drafts/all.md

 The more corrupt the state, the more numerous the laws.
 Cornelius Tacitus

-… [I]t was the calculated ‘shearing’ of the public by the World-Money powers triggered by the planned sudden shortage of call money in the New York Market.
+… [I]t was the calculated “shearing” of the public by the World-Money powers triggered by the planned sudden shortage of call money in the New York Market.
 Curtis Dall

 Most of his thoughts, his political ‘ammunition,’ … were carefully manufactured for him in advance by the CFR-One World Money group.
 Brilliantly … he exploded that prepared ‘ammunition’ in the middle of an unsuspecting target, the American people — and thus paid off and retained his internationalist political support.
 Curtis Dall